conorlacey/Conor-Contract/contract.md

     pieces.
 10 minutes total in length.

 ## SCHEDULE

-Note: This is an example schedule.
-You are welcomed and encouraged to rearrange these labs and events to fit your needs.

 - [ ] Module 01, 01/09 - 01/15 : What is Data Science and Meet the
   Toolkit